-- When people think of bar food, they think of nachos, French fries, mozzarella sticks and other goodies that are not-so-good for one’s health.
+- Consider quick, easy fried foods.
+When people think of bar food, they think of nachos, French fries, mozzarella sticks and other goodies that are not-so-good for one’s health.
 People come to know and expect this style of fare.
 Not only are these foods easy to prepare and widely enjoyed, they often have the lowest food cost of any other type of bar food.
 This means that the amount you pay is a small percentage of the amount you charge guests, perhaps even less than 25 percent.
 Often, barfly fare is even packaged frozen for easy frying or grilling, which saves on labor cost.
 These details add up for maximum profit.

-- The best food for every bar is not necessarily “bar food,” or the typical greasy, fried, or salty items often seen as bar fare.
+- Put a spin on tradition.
+The best food for every bar is not necessarily “bar food,” or the typical greasy, fried, or salty items often seen as bar fare.
 For instance, you might find a recipe for veggie sliders, offering a healthful alternative to fatty meat.
 You may also try to offer something different altogether, depending on your concept.
 If the concept is a French wine bar, offering modern versions of traditional French fare, such as onion soup, cheese plates and steak-frites might be the way to go to intrigue your clientele.

 Many establishments are called by the name of “brew pub,” “bar and grill,” or simply, “bar,” and these all potentially serve food in addition to alcohol.
 Many bars not only serve food, but are required to serve food as part of their food and beverage contract.
 Hence, it is essential that your bartenders know how to serve food whenever people come in to drink as well as dine at the bar.
 A few tips for quality food service at the bar include: